Rhonda Lyne, Executive Director

 Garrett Nordstrom, Treasurer

 D. Garrett Nordstrom has 30 years music industry experience and a distinct interest in musician’s needs.
 Nordstrom has been a songwriter, producer, guitarist, band manager, grant writer and an elementary school music teacher.
 Nordstrom is the chief operating officer of Governmental Assistance Services in Lawrence, KS and manages the musical group Maria the Mexican.
 He was born in St Joseph MO to a soldier and Playboy Bunny.
 He serves as treasurer for the Midwest Music Foundation.

-Dr. Thomas Cuevas, MD, Chair of Health Care
+Dr. K. Allen Greiner, MD, MPH, Chair of Health Care

 Kait Perry, MPH, Public Health Officer